AdobeDocs/campaign.en/help/v8/start/documentation-updates.md

 * All new features, changes and improvements coming with [!DNL Campaign] v8.6 release have been detailed in the documentation.
 [Read more](release-notes.md)
 * Campaign v8 version management and upgrade mechanism are now detailed in a dedicated page.
 [Read more](upgrades.md)
+* Added a page about Adobe Campaign + Adobe Workfront integration.
+[Read more](../connect/ac-workfront.md)

 ## January 2024 {#jan-2024}